matthiaszarzecki/Touch-Bar-Lemmings-Swift5.0/README.md

 ## Spawn lemmings

 Hit the touch bar while the application is in the foreground.
 Tapping a lemming will transform it into a blocker.

+## Changes to Original Version

+- Updated to Swift 5.0
+- Refactored Code
+- Lemmings now start off in a random direction